Fontys School of Fine and Performing Arts: Building

-The Fontys School of Fine and Performing Arts is located in a building on the Bischop Zweijsenstraat, at the southern side of the Tilburg city centre.
+The Fontys School of Fine and Performing Arts is located in a building on the Bisschop Zwijsenstraat, at the southern side of the Tilburg city centre.
 Known as Kunstkluster ('Art cluster'), this building includes a concert hall and is connected with a footbridge to the Stadsschouwburg, designed by Bernard Bijvoet and Gerard Holt in 1961.
 The Kunstkluster was developed in two phases.
 The first phase, completed in 1996, included the Concert Hall, the Conservatorium and the Dansacademie.
 The second phase was opened on 4 November 2005, when all other institutions previously located around Tilburg merged under the same roof.

-Designed by architect Jo Coenen, the new building incorporated existing elements, such as a 19th-century former monastery with an organ hall and library as well as a neo-gothic former chapel built in 1895.
+Designed by architect Jo Coenen, the new building incorporated existing elements, such as a 19th-century former monastery with an organ hall and library as well as a neo-Gothic former chapel built in 1895.
 The building is designed around a courtyard known as Muzentuin ('Garden of the Muses').
 The various sections of the building have different architectural styles, but they are all connected through a long corridor along which the entrances to classrooms, rehearsal studios and other spaces are placed.
 The northern entrance is hidden behind a patio-shaped square, where the entrance to the Concert Hall is also located.

 The Concert Hall, with its 840 seats, is a distinct feature as it rises in a curved shape above the square building.